Klingebeil/homepage/wiki/Better Work/06-understanding-culture.md

 ![][image-1]

 - In the case of newsrooms/publishers the way journalists, managers and entrepreneurs view their audience can also be broken down along similar lines as they use similar abstractions.
 What‘s the difference between a _user_ and a _reader_?
 What're the differences between _users_  and _readership_?
 How are those groups broken down and why?
 What logic permeates the engagement with these segments?
-- It‘s not about finding the _right_ way of understanding your audience, but understanding this gap of understanding.
+- It‘s not about finding the _right_ way of understanding your audience, but acknowledging this gap in understanding.
 The ways these abstractions shape the work, processes and decisions of different teams.

-- I found a second illustration inside the ["Urban Technology" newsletter by Bryan Boyer][3], contrasting the somewhat exaggerated worldview of an urbanist vs. „technologist“.
+- I found this second illustration inside the ["Urban Technology" newsletter by Bryan Boyer][3], contrasting the somewhat exaggerated worldview of an urbanist vs. „technologist“.

 ![][image-2]

-- How might a similar graphic look like for intrapreneurs vs. journalists?
+- How might a similar graphic look like for innovation teams vs. newsrooms?

+![][image-3]

 ----